Azure/azure-sdk-for-net/sdk/api-learn/Azure.Learn.AppConfig/README.md

 * All headings, including the H1, should use **sentence-style capitalization**.
 Refer to the [Microsoft Style Guide][style-guide-msft] and [Microsoft Cloud Style Guide][style-guide-cloud] for more information.
 * Example: `# Azure Batch client library for Python`

-# App Configuration Learn client library for .NET
+# Azure App Configuration Learn client library for .NET

 ## Getting started